arunraj-ag/restaurant_website/README.md

 # restaurant_website
-A simple restaurant website using HTML and CSS which contains location
+A simple restaurant website using HTML and CSS which contains embedded location